- Bachelor of Science in Marketing

 We encourage our students to apply what they learn in the classroom by seeking valuable internship experience with a large variety of firms located in the greater Bowling Green area and elsewhere.
 Our students have interned with the Country Music Awards, Bowling Green Chamber of Commerce, Northwestern Mutual, Fruit of the Loom, Camping World, Consolidated Electrical Distributors, Sherman Williams, Marthon Oil, various advertising agencies...the list goes on.

-Two Concentrations From Which To Choose
+Three Concentrations From Which To Choose

 American Marketing Association (AMA) Student Organization